gitter-lab/nn4dms/pub/README.md

 # Publication directory
-We provide various files meant to facilitate retraining of the models from the publication.
+We provide various files to facilitate retraining the models from the publication.

 The [splits](splits) directory contains the exact train/tune/test sets we used for each dataset.
 These splits consist of numerical indices for each of the sets that index into the corresponding dataset .tsv files in the [data](../data) directory.